Pierre Vandier: Chief of the Naval Staff

 At the beginning of 2020, his name was mentioned to succeed Admiral Christophe Prazuck as chief of the Naval Staff or Admiral Bernard Rogel as chief of the personal military staff of the President of the Republic.
 He was appointed Chief of the Naval Staff during the Council of Ministers of 22 July 2022, starting the following 12 September.

 His predecessor, Admiral Christophe Prazuck, gave him the Admiralty mark during a ceremony onboard aircraft carrier Charles de Gaulle on 1 September 2020.

 In January 2021, he presented the “Mercator acceleration” plan.
 Launched in 2018 by his predecessor, the Mercator plan aims to define the objectives to be achieved by the French Navy in 2030 and is structured around three dimensions: Combat Navy, Cutting-Edge Navy and All-Talent Navy.
 In 2021, Admiral Vandier made the following observation: since the publication of the Mercator plan in 2018, geopolitical tensions have increased.
 The pace of strategic change has increased.
 The race of the world has accelerated, and the oceans are experiencing a naval rearmament unprecedented for several decades.
 In this uncertain international context, while guaranteeing the permanent posture of nuclear deterrence and the daily use of our resources within the framework of the action of the State at sea, the Chief of the Defence Staff must be able to employ a Navy prepared for high-intensity combat that could occur in shared areas, and at sea in particular.

 In June 2021, Admiral Vandier also took over the presidency of the Indian Ocean Naval Symposium (IONS), during a symposium in Reunion.

 The IONS was created in 2008 with the aim of promoting cooperation between the military navies of the states bordering the Indian Ocean and consolidating a common approach to the challenges and responses related to the issues of the area.
 This body is the privileged forum for exchange between these 25 nations, to which are added eight observer States and eight States invited by France during this edition.

 The presidency of the IONS is assumed in turn by a permanent member: the transfer of presidency is the subject of a symposium, during which the permanent working groups present the progress of their work, and the chiefs of staff of the member navies can meet to provide direction.

 As a neighbouring nation of the Indian Ocean, France is by right a member of IONS since 2014, and takes over the presidency for a period of two years.

 NATO

 On 23 September 2024 he took over as Supreme Allied Commander Transformation at HQ SACT in Norfolk, Virginia.

+On 22 March 2026, he led a NATO military command delegation on a visit to Ukraine for the first time since the start of the Russo-Ukrainian war.